PointCloudLibrary/pcl/doc/advanced/content/pcl_style_guide.rst

 3.3.2 Type qualifiers of variables
 """"""""""""""""""""""""""""""""""
+* Declare variables const when they don't need to be modified.
-* Use of const reference variables if the value is not being modified
+* Use const references whenever you don't need a copy of the variable.
 * Use of unsigned variables if the value is sure to not go negative by use and by definition of the variable